Human Caused Climate Change is here!

 What makes this situation even more tragic is that scientists have been warning everyone about this for decades.
 But most ignored it.

 The effects of Climate Change are affecting us now.

 For example, glaciers and the polar ice caps are melting, thus raising ocean levels.
-Many mountain snowpacks are getting smaller in winter, in large part due to the fact that more precipitation is falling as rain (especially at lower elevations) instead of snow.
-This means that water problems will likely worsen for areas that rely on the spring melt for their drinking water, places like California and India.
+Many mountain snowpacks are getting smaller in winter (and often melting sooner), in large part due to the fact that more precipitation is falling as rain (especially at lower elevations) instead of snow for more of the year.
+This means that water problems will likely worsen for areas that rely heavily on the spring melt for their drinking water and agriculture, places like California and India.

 Weather patterns are changing so that some areas are experiencing greater numbers of intense storms while others are getting significantly drier so that droughts are occurring more frequently and often with increased severity.
 This is why we are seeing worsening wildfires in various parts of the world such as California and Australia.
 Both of these places were already prone to wildfires, but as they become hotter and drier, they are experiencing wildfires that are greater in terms of number and intensity.

 Climate Change is also affecting tropical coral reefs around the world.
 Increasing air temperatures are warming the oceans’ water.
 When the water gets too warm, coral expels algae that was living in its tissues.
 This turns the coral white in color (this is also known as coral bleaching).
 In this state, the coral is under stress and at greater risk of dying.